ReactTraining/react-workshop/README.md

 - [ ] Read our [JavaScript Primer](https://reacttraining.com/blog/javascript-the-react-parts/) to get caught up on modern JS syntax which is common in React.
 - [ ] Newer to React?
 Don't quite understand what JSX is or how Babel/Webpack plays a role?
 [We have some reading material for you](/reading) before the workshop.
 - [ ] You can take notes in the workshop, but just keep in mind we already wrote some for you.
 Checkout the "student lesson notes" file(s) in the root of the repo
+- [ ] WAIT!
+Does your company or computer use VPN's or any sort of proxy?
+That might cause some issues.
+We normally see at companies that use these things that someone on your team knows how to get around the problem.
+We can't really help out because the issues surrounding VPN's and Proxies are so diverse and out of our control.

 ## Install & Setup